Pinecone Integration¶

 export FIFTYONE_BRAIN_SIMILARITY_PINECONE_API_KEY=XXXXXX

-export FIFTYONE_BRAIN_SIMILARITY_PINECONE_ENVIRONMENT="us-west1-gcp"
+export FIFTYONE_BRAIN_SIMILARITY_PINECONE_CLOUD="aws"

 FiftyOne Brain config